erietz/vim-terminator/README.md

 # About

 Vim-terminator is all about running your code.
-Out of the box it comes with support for 47 languages.
+Out of the box it comes with support for 47 languages and can be extended for any vim file type.
 Using automatic file type detection, this plugin can

-1. Run your current file in a custom "output buffer"
+1. Run your current file (or visual selection) in a custom "output buffer"
   - stdout is sent to the output buffer and stderr is sent to the quickfix window
   - The process is executed asynchronously leaving your editor completely functional
   - The process is timed and reported in seconds to 6 decimal places at the end of the running job
-2. Run your current file in a neovim terminal
+2. Run your current file (or visual selection) in a neovim terminal
   - This allows for running interactive programs (e.g. user input)
 3. Start a REPL using the current file type
 4. Send parts of the current buffer to a terminal.
-This currently includes
+This includes
   - Visually selected text
   - Text between commented delimiters